apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 ## allow-intent

 Controls which URLs the app is allowed to ask the system to open.
 By default, no external URLs are allowed.
-See the [Allow List Guide][whitelist_intent] for details.
+See the [Allow List Guide][allow_list_intent] for details.

 Attributes | Description
 ----------------- | ------------